AndreiPiatrou/articles/team-best-practices.md

 ### Branch naming and commit messages
 1. Commit messages follow `[JIRA_ID] SHORT_DESCRIPTION\n\nDETAILED_EXPLANATION` pattern.
 Every commit should contain a link to corresponding Jira ticket.
 Branch names do not have a strictly defined pattern.
-2. In rare cases, when there is no Jira ticket exists, special `[DEV]` prefix can be used
+2. In rare cases, when there is no Jira ticket exists, special `[DEV]` prefix can be used.
 3. `SHORT_DESCRIPTION` and `DETAILED_EXPLANATION` parts of commit message should be descriptive and clear, see [this article][link_git_commit_best_practices] and follow this practices.

 ## Pull requests